Vasile Rus

-Vasile Sorin Rus (born 21 October 1983, Feldru (Bistrița-Năsăud), Romania) is a retired Romanian rugby union footballer.
+Vasile Sorin Rus (born 21 October 1983 in Feldru (Bistrița-Năsăud), Romania) is a retired Romanian rugby union footballer.
 He played as number eight.

 He was formed as a player at the U Cluj rugby club.
 He won the Romanian Rugby Cup once while at U Cluj and was twice runner-up with CSA Steaua București.
 He was also runner-up with CSA Steaua București in the Romanian Rugby Championship and won the title of player of the year of 2009 in Romania.
 He is currently playing for RC Timişoara in the Romanian Rugby Championship.